azoth-lang/azoth.language.reference/src/ideas.md

 ### Move and Copy Reference Types

-Copy constructors can be defined for reference types.
+Copy initializers can be defined for reference types.
 However, would it be useful to have reference types that are implicit copy?
 Would it be useful to have reference types that are move by default.
 It seems that this might be useful for implementing something like a type state.
 Consider a socket object.
 This should be a reference type because it is large and may have multiple subtypes.
 However,